onefinestay/pylytics/README.rst

 Supported MySQL version
 ***********************

-Pylytics requires a MySQL database of version greater than 5.6.5 for inserting data into.

-This is because TIMESTAMP column functionality was changed with that version.

-Backwards compatibility may be added at some point for older MySQL versions.
+Pylytics has been tested with MySQL versions 5.5.37 and 5.6.5.

+The recommended version is 5.6.5.